Fracking in the Southeast

 SELC Takes on Hydraulic Fracturing for Natural Gas

 Gas development using hydraulic fracturing ("fracking"), which entails injecting huge quantities of water and chemicals into the ground, has the potential to radically transform the Southeast.
-While SELC supports cleaner alternative energy sources such as natural gas that will help move our region away from coal, we strongly object to the destructive ways natural gas is now being extracted—and to the lack of environmental oversight.
+While SELC supports cleaner alternative energy sources that will help move our region away from coal, we strongly object to the destructive ways natural gas is now being extracted—and to the lack of environmental oversight.

 As pressure mounts to tap into southeastern shale deposits, SELC is working on multiple fronts in our six states to prevent fracking in special natural areas like our national forests, and to keep or put tough regulatory safeguards in place.